 As a lecturer, conductor, and teacher, Michael Parloff has appeared at major conservatories and university music schools in the United States and abroad.
 These venues include the Chamber Music Society of Lincoln Center, The Juilliard School, Yale University, Music@Menlo, Tanglewood, and the National Orchestral Institute at the University of Maryland.
 He is also a regular lecturer and concert organizer for Ponant Cruises.

-Michael Parloff is the founder and Artistic Director of Parlance Chamber Concerts.
+Michael Parloff is the founder and Artistic Director of Parlance Chamber Concerts In Ridgewood, NJ.
 The mission of Parlance Chamber Concerts is to promote the appreciation and understanding of classical music in Northern New Jersey by presenting the world's finest singers and instrumentalists in affordable, innovatively programmed public concerts and educational events.
-In recent seasons, Parlance Chamber Concerts has presented such renowned artists as the Emerson and Brentano String Quartets, pianists Emanuel Ax, Richard Goode, Jeremy Denk, and Simone Dinnerstein, Met Opera singers Stephanie Blythe, Thomas Hampson, Matthew Polenzani, Isabel Leonard, and Nathan Gunn, flutist James Galway, and clarinetist Richard Stoltzman.
+In recent seasons, Parlance Chamber Concerts has presented such renowned artists as the Emerson, Jerusalem, and Danish String Quartets, pianists Richard Goode, Emanuel Ax, and Garrick Ohlsson, Met Opera singers Stephanie Blythe, Thomas Hampson, Matthew Polenzani, Isabel Leonard, and Nathan Gunn, flutist James Galway, and clarinetist Richard Stoltzman.